-For example, parts and components identified in ECCN 8A620.y would be designated immediately as parts and components that, even if specially designed for a military use, have little or no military significance (in this regard, note that ECCN 8A620.y would control only parts or components "specially designed" for items that would be controlled by ECCN 8A620.a through .f-not parts and components "specially designed" for articles enumerated on the USML).
-Those parts and components identified in proposed ECCN 8A620.y that currently require a license under the ITAR to nearly all destinations would, under the EAR, require a license to only five destinations and, if destined for a military end use, to the People's Republic of China.
+Parts and components identified in ECCN 8A609.y would be designated immediately as parts and components that, even if specially designed for a military use, have little or no military significance.
+These parts and components, which under the ITAR require a license to nearly all destinations, would, under the EAR, require a license to only five destinations and, if destined for a military end use, to the People's Republic of China.

-Čertain exports and reexports of the Category VI and Category XX articles that would be placed on the CCL by this rule would become eligible for license exceptions that apply to shipments to United States Government agencies, shipments valued at less than \$1,500, parts and components being exported for use as replacement parts, temporary exports, and License Exception Strategic Trade Authorization (STA), reducing the number of licenses that exporters of these items would need.
+Many exports and reexports of the Category VI articles that would be placed on the CCL by this rule, particularly parts and components, would become eligible for license exceptions that apply to shipments to United States Government agencies, shipments valued at less than \$1,500, parts and components being exported for use as replacement parts, temporary exports, and License Exception Strategic Trade Authorization (STA), reducing the number of licenses that exporters of these items would need.
+License Exceptions under the EAR would allow suppliers to send routine replacement parts and low level parts to NATO and other close allies and export control regime partners for use by those governments and for use by contractors building equipment for those governments or for the United States government without having to obtain export licenses.
 Under License Exception STA, the exporter would need to furnish information about the item being exported to the consignee and obtain a statement from the consignee that, among other things, would commit the consignee to comply with the EAR and other applicable U.S. laws.
 Because such statements and obligations can apply to an unlimited number of transactions and have no expiration date, they would impose a net reduction in burden on transactions that the government routinely approves through the license application process that the License Exception STA statements would replace.

 Even for exports and reexports for which a license would be required, the process would be simpler and less costly under the EAR.
-When a USML Category VI or Category XX article is moved to the CCL, the number of destinations for which a license is required would remain unchanged.
-However, the burden on the license applicant would decrease because the licensing procedure for CCL items is simpler and more flexible that the license procedure for UMSL articles.
+When a USML Category VI article is moved to the CCL, the number of destinations for which a license is required would remain unchanged.
+However, the burden on the license applicant would decrease because the licensing procedure for CCL items is simpler and more flexible than the license procedure for UMSL articles.

 Under the USML licensing procedure, an applicant must include a purchase order or contract with its application.
 There is no such requirement under the CCL licensing procedure.
 This difference gives the CCL applicant at least two advantages.
-First, the applicant has a way of determining whether the U.S. Government will authorize the transaction before it enters into potentially lengthy, complex and expensive sales presentations or contract negotiations.
+First, the applicant has a way of determining whether the U.S. government will authorize the transaction before it enters into potentially lengthy, complex and expensive sales presentations or contract negotiations.
 Under the USML procedure, the applicant must caveat all sales presentations with a reference to the need for government approval and is more likely to engage in substantial effort and expense only to find that the government will reject the application.
 Second, a CCL license applicant need not limit its application to the quantity or value of one purchase order or contract.
 It may apply for a license to cover all of its expected exports or reexports to a specified consignee over the life of a license (normally two years, but may be longer if circumstances warrant a longer period), thus reducing the total number of licenses for which the applicant must apply.